-The Royal Adelaide Hospital (RAH) Breast Fellowship offers dedicated breast surgeons the opportunity to attend one of Australia's most established oncoplastic breast units for a 12 month period, commencing at the end of January each year.
-The RAH Breast Fellowship is recognised nationally and internationally as a high-quality experience that will prepare surgeons for a career in oncoplastic breast and endocrine surgery.
+The Royal Adelaide Hospital Breast / Endocrine Unit is one of Australia’s most established oncoplastic breast units and the RAH Breast Fellowship is recognised nationally and internationally as a high-quality experience that will prepare surgeons for a career in oncoplastic breast and endocrine surgery.

 The unit deals with approximately 250 newly diagnosed breast cancers per year thus providing the Fellow ample opportunity to gain extensive experience in the management of both benign and malignant breast disease over the 12 month period.
 The Unit is serviced by 4 breast surgeons with experience in level I and level II oncoplastic breast surgery (including skin and nipple-sparing mastectomy, tissue expander reconstruction, pre-pectoral and DTI reconstruction, Latissimus Dorsi Flap reconstruction, therapeutic mammoplasty, perforator flap partial breast reconstruction etc.).
 Fellows will also gain experience in endocrine surgery (including thyroid surgery, neck dissection, minimally invasive parathyroid surgery and adrenal surgery), emergency general surgery and breast/thyroid ultrasound.

-The Fellow will have a high exposure to elective breast and endocrine surgery and be expected to attend theatre lists with surgical consultants (two full day operating lists per week plus additional all day renal parathyroid list per month).
+A timetable is attached for your information (Appendix 1), but in general the Fellow will be expected to attend theatre lists with surgical consultants (two full day operating lists per week plus an additional all day renal parathyroid list per month).
 The Fellow is expected to conduct daily ward rounds with junior staff, be involved with teaching of junior staff and conduct research with the aims of publication in peer-reviewed journals and presenting papers at national/international meetings.
 The Fellow will attend weekly outpatient clinics in both specialist breast (1-2 per week) and endocrine surgery (1 per week).
 Multidisciplinary meetings for both breast (weekly) and endocrine (monthly) surgery are conducted regularly.
 The Fellow is encouraged to attend multidisciplinary clinics at BreastScreen SA and attend private surgical operating theatre lists to gain experience in other areas such as aesthetic breast surgery (breast augmentation, breast reduction and mastopexy).
 An on-call commitment for general surgery is expected, currently every Wednesday night and two Saturday 24 hour on-call periods per month.

 |Hospital culture is one of respect and professionalism||Yes|